fajrullah/evermos_test/README.md

 Those cases might be caused by either coding Issue or DB issue commonly, but are not limited

-a.
-In Coding sides :
+# A. In Coding sides :
   - the issue has appeared because the function for decreasing QTY of product was wrong.
   - it might be no function for checking the QTY before decreasing.
   - the function for decreasing or input the orders is "Async" function without "await" before decreasing, so the